aws-samples/aws-database-acceleration-toolkit/examples/aurora-postgres-cluster-existing-snapshot/README.md

-# Aurora PostgreSQL Database Cluster Provisioning in an existing VPC
+# Aurora PostgreSQL Database Cluster Provisioning using the latest snapshot

 This example deploys the Aurora PostgreSQL Database Cluster from the latest cluster snapshot